When to Consider retinoids for More Youthful-Looking Skin

 Want to find out what life after a breast reconstruction looks like?
 Dr. Kiran Polavarapu in Fort Worth, Texas, shares three ways your life will change after a breast reconstruction.

-If you’ve chosen to get implants, weight fluctuations may cause your breasts to become uneven.
+If you’ve chosen to get breast implants, weight fluctuations may cause your breasts to become uneven.

 Not all reconstruction surgeries are equal.
 If you opt for tissue flap breast reconstruction, your reconstructed breast will gain weight along with the rest of your body.